jacobliedke/jacobliedke.github.io/README.md

 You can also access my final research paper from my Data Analysis course [here](https://jacobliedke.github.io/Research/data_analysis_research.pdf).
 The survey research sought to investigate how people would respond to priming of a political candidate's inconsistent record.

-My final paper from Introduction to Political Communication was a literature review discussing the concept of performance as a consistent theme throughout the field of political communication.
+One of my papers from Introduction to Political Communication was a literature review discussing the concept of performance as a consistent theme throughout the field of political communication.
 It can be accessed [here](https://jacobliedke.github.io/Research/performancec_in_polcomm.pdf).

 ### Support or Contact